 Butchart Gardens are one of the top Victoria tourist attractions, open year-round and just a few minutes away from the Butterfly Gardens.
 Families can walk through the meticulously manicured gardens, ride the Rose Carousel (with two chariots able to accommodate people with physical disabilities), and stay for the fireworks on Saturdays throughout the summer.

 An unexpected highlight of our trip was the Shaw Centre for the Salish Sea in Sidney.
 Guests enter through a mock submarine portal in the gift shop and experience a virtual dive underwater.
 The doors open to a submarine-themed aquarium exploring the wonders of the local Salish Sea and full of hands on exhibits for kids of all ages.
-They can examine microscopic sea creatures under the microscope, visit the multimedia colouring station, and peer through portholes into display tanks.
+They can examine tiny sea creatures under the microscope, visit the multimedia colouring station, and peer through portholes into display tanks.
 It’s little details that make a difference, like plenty of step stools available so kids of all heights can see into the tanks.
 The Shaw Centre was larger than we expected and ended with a large sculpted touch tank and a learning area where kids can touch whale bones, view 3D displays, and learn about whales and other local sea life.

 As we were exiting the Shaw Centre, we spotted a fun little shop, Mineral World and Scratch Patch, just across the street.
 Two thirds of this place is a pretty standard crystal and stone shop, but in the back is a junior geologist’s dream full of polished rocks to pick through and play with.
 There are two large tables full of rocks and artificial caves on the back wall that kids can walk into and discover more polished stones in little pockets in the cave wall.
 We let the kids choose a handful of stones and fill up a velvet bag as a souvenir of their trip before reluctantly heading home.